 Buildings, facilities and infrastructure assignment provides modest funding source that is available to be used in the event of an unexpected breakdown, or to partially fund the replacement of current capital assets.
-The FY 2023-24 proposed budget recommends use of a portion of this fund \$295,500 - for completion of capital projects in FY 2023-24.
+The FY 2023-24 adopted budget recommended use of a portion of this fund \$235,500 - for completion of capital projects in FY 2023-24.
 The balance in this fund is not sufficient to cover all future needs in this category, but is a useful planning tool to accumulate funds for future expenses.

 Equipment, technology and vehicle assignment helps spread the budgetary impact of immediate, short-term, capital needs across multiple budget years.
-The FY 2023-24 proposed budget includes \$300,000 for a deposit needed to acquire a Type 1 fire engine with a total estimated purchase price of \$1,000,000.
-The \$300,000 deposit expense is included in the Fire Department budget to ensure transparency as to expenses for that department.
-However, this expense could instead be drawn from this equipment, technology, and vehicle reserve fund.
+The FY 2023-24 adopted budget includes \$300,000 for a deposit needed to acquire a Type 1 fire engine with a total estimated purchase price of \$1,000,000.
 As a reminder this is a deposit only and does not address future yearly payments for a Type 1 Fire Engine.
-The total balance in this fund would then be reduced by \$300,000.
 The balance in this fund is not sufficient to cover all future needs in this category, but is a useful planning tool to accumulate funds for future expenses.
-A five year vehicle and equipment list can be found on page 191 as updated by the Public Works Department provides an overall summary of needs over the next five years.
+A five year vehicle and equipment list can be found on page 196 as updated by the Public Works Department provides an overall summary of needs over the next five years.

 Assigned fund balance for pension and OPEB protects the City's baseline budget and related service capacity from sharp increases in CalPERS funding requirements.
 CalPERS funding is sensitive to recent and projected investment returns and changes in the actuarial assumptions used to calculate rates and measure funding status.
-The proposed budget does not recommend using this assignment as a source of financing.
-The Budget Committee's proposed budget favors maintaining the set-aside for pension cost protections, rather than using it to fund other items, in the interest of fiscal sustainability.
+The adopted budget does not recommend using this assignment as a source of financing.
+The Budget Committee's adopted budget favors maintaining the set-aside for pension cost protections, rather than using it to fund other items, in the interest of fiscal sustainability.
 The balance in this fund is not sufficient to cover all future needs in this category, but is a useful planning tool to accumulate funds for future expenses.

-The Budget Committee echoes the recommendation made by the full City Council at the May 16th Council meeting, that staff investigate the establishment of a Section 115 Pension Trust to better plan for the City's pension and OPEB liability.
+The Budget Committee concurred with the recommendation made to the full City Council at the May 16th Council meeting, that staff investigate the establishment of a Section 115 Pension Trust to better plan for the City's pension and OPEB liability.
 This would provide the same level of protection while also earning a return that is significantly higher than what is now earned in the City's short-term investment portfolio.
-Once established, it is the Budget Committee's recommendation that the balance being held in the Pension and OBEP reserve fund be deposited into the 115 Pension Trust.
+Once established, it is the Budget Committee's recommended that the balance being held in the Pension and OPEB reserve fund be deposited into the 115 Pension Trust.
 The funds, once transferred, would be restricted for pension use only.